 Note about Medicaid recipients: Payments made by Medicaid on behalf of the claimant to the nursing home cannot be included on Form LC-142 as part of the rent paid by the claimant.

-Tax Exemptions and Credits
+Tax Deductions, Exemptions, and Credits

 Property Tax Exemption for Disabled Veterans